ventr1c/InfAttack/README.md

 # Evasion Attacks to Graph Neural Networks via Influence Function
-An official implementation of the paper **Evasion Attacks to Graph Neural Networks via Influence Function**.
 ## Running the code
 For example, to check the performance of our one-time white box attack against GCN in cora dataset, run the following code:
 ```